 - How do individuals, organizations and governments attempt to manage these connections?
 What are the positive and negative implications for the various management methods and rules?
 Who benefits and who loses from these decisions?
 How do these decisions affect the marginalized and the poor?

-Students intending to pursue a Globalization Studies minor should consult with the Director of Globalization Studies as soon as possible, preferably during their first year, in order to discuss the minor’s requirements and the student’s curricular program
+Students intending to pursue an International Studies minor should consult with the Director of International Studies as soon as possible, preferably during their first year, in order to discuss the minor’s requirements and the student’s curricular program

 Requirements for the Minor

 - Participate in an international internship or in a study abroad program.
 Semester-long programs give students the opportunity to take advantage of their financial aid packages.
 Students must meet the Siena GPA requirement for Study Abroad.
 It is recommended that Juniors or first semester Seniors participate in the study abroad program or the international internship program.